ncrna/PathogenTrack/README.md

 ### Please see [QUICK_START.md](https://github.com/ncrna/PathogenTrack/blob/master/doc/QUICK_START.md) for a complete tutorial.

 ## Questions

-For questions and suggestions about the pipeline or the code, please contact [admin@ncrna.net](mailto:admin@ncrna.net) and [ty12260@rjh.com.cn](mailto:ty12260@rjh.com.cn).
+If you have any questions/problems with PathogenTrack, feel free to leave an issue!
 We will try our best to provide support, address new issues, and keep improving this software.